 This weekend we were treated to another such story, this time by Google.
 The company has announced a plan to bring internet to the whole world… with balloons.
 The very first launch of a gas balloon was in 1783.
 Two hundred and thirty years later, the company aims to deliver what is arguably the defining feature of our age — the internet — with helium-filled balloons.
 That technology will then bring almost countless other technologies, such as medical advances and agricultural information, to people who are largely excluded from them now.
 A fantastical plan.

 Here’s how it’ll work:Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.